jacobwilliams/rklib/README.md

 ### Novel features:

   * The library includes a wide range of both fixed and variable-step Runge-Kutta methods, from very low to very high order.
   * It is object-oriented and written in modern Fortran.
   * It allows for defining a variable-step size integrator with a custom-tuned step size selection method.
 See `stepsize_class` in the code.
   * The `real` kind is selectable via a compiler directive (`REAL32`, `REAL64`, or `REAL128`).
   * Integration to an event is also supported.
+The root-finding method is also selectable (via the [roots-fortran](https://github.com/jacobwilliams/roots-fortran) library).

 ### Available Runge-Kutta methods:

+  * Number of fixed-step methods:    27
+  * Number of variable-step methods: 43
+  * Total number of methods:         70

 ### Fixed-step methods: